Asmaa933/SketchPad/README.md

 I used **CoreData** in caching sketching because I deal with one sketch every time and make CRUD operation on it.

-I thought to use **documents directory** or **UserDefaults** but if I want to edit sketch I will get all sketches and edit the sketch then save all sketches again.
+I thought to use **documents directory** but if I want to edit sketch I will get all sketches and edit the sketch then save all sketches again.

 # ScreenShots